Do I need a personal injury trust to protect my compensation and benefits

-A personal injury trust is the only legitimate way to hold compensation and still receive state means-tested benefits.
-A personal injury trust is an opportunity to use your compensation as intended and keep your benefits options open.
+A personal injury trust is the only legitimate way to hold and use compensation and still receive means tested benefits.
+Such a trust is an opportunity to keep and use your compensation and receive means tested benefits.

-A personal injury trust means your compensation will be ignored if you or others in your close family either claim, or need to claim, means tested benefits or require local authority care.
+The personal injury trust means your compensation will be ignored if you or others in your close family either claim, or need to claim, means tested benefits.
+The same applies if you require local authority care.

 I continue to be surprised by the advice given to people receiving accident compensation about personal injury trusts.
 The advice presents a personal injury trust as an optional extra.
-The advice should be that a personal injury trust is vital in many cases and advisable in others, and definite advice should be provided.
+A personal injury trust is vital in many cases and advisable in others.

-You will usually receive this compensation in a lump sum, and if that lump sum is not ring fenced by a personal injury trust you may lose your entitlement to means tested benefits for many years to come.
-You can’t just blow the money and then claim benefits, as there are strict rules which apply to depletion of capital before you claim means tested benefits.
+You will usually receive compensation in a lump sum, and, if that lump sum is not ring fenced by a personal injury trust, you could lose your entitlement to means tested benefits for many years.
+You can’t just blow the money and then claim benefits, as there are strict rules which apply to depletion of capital.
 This applies even if the compensation is spent within the first 52 weeks after receipt.

-One often ignored benefit of a personal injury trust is that it provides protection against the means test for services provided by local authorities.
-When a local authority assesses your need for care it must assess your financial situation.
+One often ignored benefit of a personal injury trust is the protection it provides in the means test for core undertaken by local authorities.
+When a local authority assesses your need for care, it will assess your financial situation.
 If you have tucked away your compensation money for a rainy day, that money may mean you have to pay for your own care.
-Worse still there are rules about depleting capital which mean you cannot just blow the money and then claim financial help.
+Worse still, there are rules about depleting capital which mean you cannot just blow the money and then claim financial help.
 Placing the compensation in trust is the answer.

-- So why do many people decide not to use a personal injury trust to protect their compensation?
+So why do some people decide not to use a personal injury trust to protect their compensation?
 The reasons are: